reubenja77/money-track/README.md

 - View transactions (Option 2)
+    - The App will ask the User to specify whether they want to add "income" or "expense".
+    - The User can then enter the category of the transaction '(e.g., "Rent", "Food", "Transport", "Utilities", "Miscellanous")'.
+    - The User will be prompted to enter the amount of the transaction.
+    - The App will confirm the details and add the transaction to their records.
-    - This option will display a list of all their recorded transactions, including the type (income or expense), category, amount, and confirm category successfully added.
+    - This option will display a list of all their recorded transactions, including the type (expense), category, amount, and confirm category successfully added.

 ![App Terminal](assets/images/02-transaction-menu-select-option02.png)